earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api03-get-gapminder-data-github.md

 library(RCurl)
 ```

-## Download gapminder data with RCurl
+## Download gapminder Data with RCurl

 Next, you will download data from a secure URL.
 It is important to note that in
-older versions of `R`, particularly on windows machine, you would need to use
+older versions of `R`, particularly on Windows machine, you would need to use
-functions in the `RCUrl` package that support secure url connections.
+functions in the RCUrl package that support secure url connections.
 Below
 you can read more about using RCurl to access secure URL's.
 However for this lessons,
 you will continue to use `read.csv()` to directly access the data given it works
 for secure connections now.